YuriyBakutin/weather-widget/readme.md

 [defineCustomElement]: https://v3.vuejs.org/guide/web-components.html#definecustomelement
 [vueCustomElementExample]: https://github.com/ElMassimo/vue-custom-element-example
 [vueDevTool]: https://devtools.vuejs.org
-# Vue Custom Element template
+# Vue Custom Element — WeatherWidget

-This package is a project template for developing a Vue Custom Element by using the [defineCustomElement][defineCustomElement] API in Vue 3.
+This package is a training project for developing a Vue Custom Element by using the [defineCustomElement][defineCustomElement] API in Vue 3.

 This package created based on [vue-custom-element-example][vueCustomElementExample].

 It includes two repositories: a separate repository `vue-playground` for development Custom Element as Vue Component in Vue App environment using [Vue dev-tool][vueDevTool], and a separate repository `VueCustomElement` with the Vue Component itself, where the final Custom Element is builded.

 At the root there is a `index.html` file for testing the resulting Custom Element.
 This file can be opened directly in the browser.

-First, it is necessary to rename `vue-custom-element` and `VueCustomElement` to the actual name of Custom Element throughout the project.

 ## Vue Component development process